 What Happens When You DON’T Know How to Tell If a Marijuana Plant Is Male or Female

-To be fair, he had chosen an absolutely lovely spot for an indoor grow; a nice walk-in closet (probably about 8 ft x 4 ft) that was easily sealed off from all external light sources.
+Anyway, after spending almost a month setting up his operation, he was ready to get started.
+He chose a lovely spot for an indoor grow, a nice walk-in closet (probably about 8 ft x 4 ft) that was easily sealed off from all external light sources.
 He even went to the trouble of “foiling out” the inside walls and installing an external ventilation fan to keep the temperature and humidity at optimal levels.

-The first few weeks went absolutely perfectly, and he kept the seedlings in vegetative state for almost an entire month (he was growing four plants total).
+The first few weeks went perfectly, and he kept the seedlings in their vegetative state for almost an entire month (he was growing four plants in total).
 Finally, after several painstaking weeks of relentless love and care, he invited us for the “pleasurable chore” of helping him trim the buds.
-Although, he said, he was kind of disappointed that one plant “didn’t produce any flowers at all.”
+He was disappointed that one plant “didn’t produce any flowers at all.”

 ‘Oh no,’ we thought.

-Sure enough, as soon as we got there we saw that one of the plants in the closet – a tall, skinny sativa variety – had fully “hermed out.”
-In other words, it had become hermaphroditic and had pollinated the other three plants, causing the buds to be chock-full of seeds.
+Sure enough, as soon as we got there, we saw that one of the plants in the closet – a tall, skinny sativa variety – had fully “hermed out.”
+It had pollinated the other three plants!

-While he was pretty devastated (it was, after all, over three months of effort and hard-earned money all but down the drain), he chalked it up to a learning experience, and vowed not to make the same mistake the next time around.
+While he was pretty devastated, he chalked it up to a learning experience and vowed not to make the same mistake the next time around.

-And to be clear, you CAN smoke buds that have seeds in them, it’s just that they are a royal pain in the ass to work with, and they don’t have nearly the flavor or quality that sensimilla (non-seeded) buds do.
+You can smoke buds that have seeds in them; it’s just that they are a royal pain in the ass to work with.
+Also, they don’t have nearly the flavor or quality that sinsemilla (non-seeded) buds do.

-A dream yield of healthy, robust female buds is the objective for nearly all growers, and learning the basics is the very first step in becoming a master cannabis cultivator — and one that can spot a pesky male marijuana plant from a mile away!
+Hopefully, this guide has helped you better understand the differences between male and female marijuana plants.
+A dream yield of healthy, robust female buds is the objective for nearly all growers.
+Learning the basics is the first step in becoming a master cannabis cultivator.
+One of these lessons involves spotting a pesky male marijuana plant from a mile away!

-Simply put (if you skipped all the way down here to the bottom without reading the whole article), a male cannabis plant has very little value if your primary goal is producing potent nugs with a high THC content.
+A male cannabis plant has very little value if your primary goal is producing potent nugs with high THC content.
 Male cannabis is, of course, crucial if you’re doing something like cross-breeding to develop a new strain, but in general, it’s 100% females that you want.